STARInformatics/beacon-aggregator/README.md

 2) Within a suitably configured Linux Virtual Machine (e.g. VMWare, Parallels, VirtualBox, Amazon Web Services, OpenStack etc.)

 Your choice of Linux operating system is not too critical except that the specific details on how to configure the system may differ between Linux flavors.
-For the moment, we are working here with Ubuntu 16.04.
+For the moment, we are working with Ubuntu 16.04.

-## Getting the Software
+## Getting the Software - Clone the Repository

-You will need to git clone this project and all submodules onto your Linux machine in order to set up a local instance of KBA.
+You will need to git clone this project and all submodules onto your machine in order to set up a local instance of KBA.
 You need to decide where to clone it.
 A convenient recommended location for hosting your code is the folder location **/opt/kba** (if you decide otherwise, modify the configuration instructions below to suit your needs).

 To start, you need to create your hosting folder location and properly set its access permissions to your user account, i.e.